top of page

-Flat roof drainage solutions are designed to quickly move all water off the roof to avoid pooling and future damage.
+Flat roof drainage solutions are designed to quickly direct all water off the roof, preventing pooling and potential future damage.
 Effective drainage systems are essential for flat roofs.
 Interior drains, scuppers and tapered insulation ensure roofs like these stand the test of time—even in Calgary’s weather.

-Whether it’s by intention or accident, each option provides specialized advantages that are customized to fit your roof’s architecture and requirements.
-Knowing what these solutions are is the first step to a high performing, long-lasting roof.
+Whether it’s by intention or accident, each option offers specialized advantages tailored to fit your roof’s architecture and requirements.
+Understanding these solutions is the first step to achieving a high-performing, long-lasting roof.

 Why Flat Roof Drainage Matters?

-Flat roofs, prevalent in Calgary, need adequate drainage to accommodate water pooling from heavy rain events or snow melt.
+Flat roofs, prevalent in Calgary, require adequate drainage to prevent water pooling from heavy rain events or snowmelt.
 In fact, without the proper drainage systems, almost 90% of flat roofs experience ponding conditions that stress a building’s structure and materials.
-Ponding water not only causes sagging and leaks, but can cause permanent roof damage over time.
-A lack of flat roof drainage raises the costs for repairing the roof, as 15% of flat roof repairs are due to drainage issues.
+Ponding water not only causes sagging and leaks but can also cause permanent roof damage over time.
+A lack of flat roof drainage increases the costs of repairing the roof, as 15% of flat roof repairs are attributed to drainage issues.

-A well-installed system, like scuppers, is cost-effective and prevents pooling near foundations, avoiding structural issues.
-In addition, these systems reduce accumulation of debris and development of pest infestations and improve curb appeal.
+A well-installed system, such as scuppers, is cost-effective and prevents pooling near foundations, thereby avoiding structural issues.
+Additionally, these systems reduce the accumulation of debris and prevent the development of pest infestations, while also enhancing curb appeal.
 Maintenance is the big issue.
-Frozen downpipes can wreak havoc on efficacy.
+Frozen downpipes can significantly impact efficacy.
 Good maintenance of a building’s drainage systems can add as much as 15 years to a roof’s expected lifespan.

 Understand Flat Roof Drainage Systems

-Flat roof drainage is an essential component in keeping your property safe from the threat of damaging standing water.
+Flat roof drainage is a crucial component in protecting your property from the risk of damaging standing water.
 The three primary systems are scuppers, gutters, and interior drains.

-Scuppers, placed around the perimeter of the roof, are some of the best choices for draining water efficiently while requiring the least amount of upkeep.
+Scuppers, placed around the perimeter of the roof, are among the best choices for draining water efficiently while requiring the least amount of maintenance.
 They’re a cost-effective option and can make your building look more impressive and inviting.

 Though somewhat self-cleaning, gutters can become brittle or clogged more easily, particularly during severe Calgary winters.

-Interior drains, installed inside the perimeter of the roof, provide a more discreet option, but they need consistent maintenance to prevent clogs.
-Installation and positioning is key for every system.
-This allows water to flow off the roof, preventing pooling which can lead to leaks or even structural damage.
+Interior drains, installed within the perimeter of the roof, offer a more discreet option, but they require consistent maintenance to prevent clogs.
+Installation and positioning are key for every system.
+This allows water to flow off the roof, preventing pooling, which can lead to leaks or even structural damage.

 Ultimately, choosing the best type of flat roof drainage system will come down to your requirements, roof design, and wallet.